jbrub/mcp/src/kinesis-mcp-server/README.md

 All tools support an optional `region_name` parameter to specify which AWS region to operate in.
 If not provided, it will use the AWS_REGION environment variable or default to 'us-west-2'.

-*IMPORTANT* If you want to have access to non read only tools, you must set the flag in `KINESIS-READONLY` to `false`.
+**IMPORTANT**: If you want to have access to non read only tools, you must set the flag in `KINESIS-READONLY` to `false`.
 The default setup will have this flag set to `true`.

 ## Prerequisites